webinstall/webi-installers/README.md

 - https://github.com/webinstall/packages/blob/master/golang/

-The `webinstall.dev` server uses the list of releases returned by `<your-package>/releases.js` to generate a bash script with most necessary variables and functions pre-defined.
+The `webinstall.dev` server uses the list of releases returned by `<your-package>/releases.js` to generate a shell script with most necessary variables and functions pre-defined.

 You just fill in the blanks.